CSC Research Impact Awards

 The CSC Research output stream seeks to reward research published by current doctoral Scholars and alumni up to five years post-thesis submission date and the important real-world relevance of this and its potential impact in addressing global challenges related to the entrant’s field of study and home country.

 The winner of this stream will receive a conference grant to attend and participate in an academic conference or research event they would otherwise not be able to attend.

 This stream seeks to identify and reward published research which has been implemented at a local/national/international level, and to understand its impact in addressing global challenges related to the entrant’s field of study and home country, and broader research uptake.

-The winner of this stream will receive a prize of £1,500 and a year’s personal subscription to a Taylor & Francis journal of their choice.
+The winner of this stream will receive a prize of £1,500 and a year’s personal subscription to a Taylor & Francis journal or an e-book of their choice.
 The winner will also have the opportunity to be interviewed by Taylor & Francis to share their research implementation experience and advice for the benefit of others.